 For example: crm_address_number_of_records.

-The external parameter enables the user to override the number range of generated records for each table in the TDM task.
+The external parameter enables users to override the number range of generated records for each table in the TDM task.
 For example, customers should be generated with 2 to 4 addresses and 3 to 6 contracts each.

 The sourceDbQuery Actor (automatically added to the LU population flow and named Query) runs an inner data generation flow to generate synthetic records for data generation tasks.
 Data generation flows must be created on each source LU table to support synthetic data generation.